 The spring blossoms bring with them unique seasonal activities that can be found only in Sonoma County.
-As bright yellow mustard flowers pop up in between the grape vines and verdant fields come alive with newborn lambs and calves, make the most of the freshest season and experience how life opens up this time of year during spring in Sonoma County.
+As brightly-colored flowers pop up in between the grape vines and verdant fields come alive with newborn lambs and calves, make the most of the freshest season and experience how life opens up this time of year during spring in Sonoma County.

 Wildflower Walks, Forest Therapy, and Yoga Hikes

 Join Sonoma Ecology Center naturalists at Van Hoosear Wildflower Preserve for one of the most spectacular wildflower displays in all of Sonoma County.
 Experience a pristine spring grassland with numerous species in full bloom.
 The 162-acre property in the foothills of Sonoma Mountain is protected by an Ag + Open Space conservation easement and the California Wildlife Conservation Board.
 Please make a reservation here.

 On the third Saturday of the month at Sugarloaf, Susan Topf’s Yoga Hike balances a mix of easy hiking and gentle yoga postures, breath work and guided meditation.
 The route varies on weather conditions and group interest and can typically cover two to three miles of varied terrain.
 On the fourth Saturday, Sugarloaf hosts a Forest Therapy Series as part of its ParksRx Program.
 The practice of Forest Therapy has been shown to improve health and well-being.
 Have you heard about Shinrin-yoku or Forest bathing?
 Here is an opportunity to take a walk and experience the practice for yourself.
 Learn techniques to maximize the health benefits and stress reducing qualities of this walking practice.

 Cuddling Goats and Spring Farm Tours